thealice/thealice.github.io/_posts/2020-04-09-getting_started_on_your_rails_app_a_step-by-step_guide.markdown

 `content:text`

 belongs_to :user
-has_many :post_categories
+has_many :item_categories
-has_many :categories, through: :post_categories
+has_many :categories, through: :item_categories
 has_many :comments

 #### Draw out your schema